ScreamingHawk/cosmos-influence-bot/README.md

 Sign up for an [Infura](https://infura.io) project API key.
 Populate the `INFURA_PROJECT_ID` and `INFURA_PROJECT_SECRET` values.

+Request an API key from a member of the Influence development team via the [Influence Discord](https://discord.gg/pEeBHF8WsK).
+Populate the `INFLUENCE_API_KEY` value.

 ### Build

 Install `node` and `yarn`.